Lorna Milne

-Lorna Ann Milne (December 13, 1934 – March 1, 2023) was Canadian politician who served as a senator from 1995 to 2009.
+Lorna Ann Milne (13 December 1934 – 1 March 2023) was a Canadian politician who served as a senator from 1995 to 2009.

 Early life and career

 Milne was the daughter of former Mayor of Toronto and Co-operative Commonwealth Federation (CCF) Member of Provincial Parliament (MPP) William Dennison and granddaughter of Isaac Bainbridge, early labour organizer and pacifist.
 Her husband, William Ross Milne, served as a Liberal federal Member of Parliament in the 1970s, and is a cousin of the first female member of Parliament Agnes MacPhail.

 After graduation, Milne lectured in the Department of Physics at the University of Guelph.
 In the 1960s, after moving to Brampton, she became a political and community activist, serving as a school trustee, first on the Brampton School Board (1964–68) and then as Vice Chair of the Peel County Board of Education (1964–72).
 She owned Flowertown Antiques (1972–89), featuring early Canadian pressed glass, a field in which she was a known expert.

 Milne was involved in community activities and charitable organizations, serving as President of the North Peel unit of the Canadian Cancer Society in the 1980s and as residential coordinator for the Heart and Stroke Foundation of Ont.
 She also served on the Board of the Brampton YM-YWCA, the Brampton Caledon Community Living and as a Director of the Peel County Heritage Complex.
 In addition, she was a Board member of the Ontario Automobile Insurance Board.
 She served twice as a Census Commissioner for Statistics Canada (1971 and 1981).

 Milne founded the Brampton and District University Women’s Club and served on the Senate of the University of Guelph (1981–85).

 Milne had a passion for genealogy and researching family history.
 Over the years, she was involved with the Ontario Genealogical Society (OGS), and in 2002, she was named Hon.
 Patron of the Ontario Genealogical Society.
 Her other long-term hobby was collecting and researching early Canadian pressed glass.
 Over the years, she amassed a museum-worthy collection.
 She was recognized as an authority on Canadian pressed glass patterns and an active member of Glassfax.